 Or, perhaps you want to spend Christmas with a completely different vibe than you are used to?
 Whether it be a tropical holiday season or a traditional winter wonderland, we have some wonderful places to visit during Christmas.

-21 Incredible Places to Visit During Christmas in the USA
+21 of the Best Places to Spend Christmas in the USA

 While technically not located in the real North Pole, this quaint Alaskan town near Fairbanks is the perfect Christmas vacation if you want to get an extra dose of Yule Tide spirit this year.